Burrata Cheese vs Langres Cheese

 Burrata Cheese has a fat content of 60% fat in dry matter.
 Burrata's texture can be described as "soft, creamy".
 Langres's texture can be described as "semisoft".

-Burrata Cheese has a mild, lactic flavor.
-Langres Cheese has a creamy, nutty flavor.
+Burrata Cheese has a mild, lactic taste.
+Langres Cheese has a creamy, nutty taste.
 Langres's aroma can be described as "creamy aromas".

 Appearance and Aging